casualcore/casual/middleware/administration/documentation/cli/overview.operation.md

 * Every human readable output to stdout should be parsable line by line, hence no composite information
 * Users should be able to combine other _unix_ tools to achieve their goals (_grep, sort, cut, |, etc..._)
-* `casual` cli commands should be as composable as possible
+* `casual CLI` commands should be as composable as possible

 ### example

 * `casual service --list-services | grep foo | less`
-* `casual service --color false --header false --list-services | sort -k6,7 | less`
+* `casual service --list-services | sort -k6,7 | less`

-_sort doesn't like terminal color (pre|suf)fixes..._
+### colors

+`casual CLI` uses colors in output default (can be altered with `--color true/false`).
+If `casual CLI` detects that _stdout_ is not bound to a TTY (terminal), no colors will be produced.
+This to make it easier to combine `casual CLI` with other unix tools.

 ### casual-pipe

-To enable true transaction support in a cli context `casual` has its own 'internal' _pipeline-protocol_.

-This only applies for cli commands that consumes/invokes buffer/queues/services - hence, business execution.
+`casual CLI` has a few _business related_ commands, such as `queue --enqueue/--dequeue`, `call --service`, `transaction --begin/--commit`, that could be used to solve real business problems.

 These cli commands are annotated with 'casual-pipe' in the help.

+These _business related_ commands communicate with a non human readable 'internal' _pipeline-protocol_ (binary) via _stdout -> stdin_, hence it's possible to compose them.

 The 'causal-pipe' has to be _terminated_ to be able to consume `stdout` with cli commands that are not part of 'casual-pipe'.